Want to Know How We Pick Work-From-Home Jobs? This Is Our Vetting Process

 - First, we do a quick Google search.
 We check out the company’s website and social media presence, looking for signs of legitimacy, like current contact info, recent activity and other boilerplate pages such as terms of service and press releases.
 We also look for the opposite: red flags.
 For example, maybe some of the site’s pages don’t exist, or it has links that lead to dead ends or unsecure sites.
 We might be concerned if a site looks outdated or uses odd or overly formal language.
 A lack of social media isn’t a deal breaker, but social media flooded with spammy links is.

 - If we find the listing on a website that aggregates jobs, we make sure that it’s also listed on the company’s official career page.
 If it’s not listed on their site or the information between the two posts doesn’t match up, that tells us to dig a little further.
-We won’t write about it until we confirm with the company that the job does, in fact, exist.
 In some cases, someone unaffiliated with a company could be behind a job board’s listing, using a big name to scam job seekers.

 - Next, we check Glassdoor reviews — reading what current and former employees have to say is a great way to get a better reading on a company.
 How are the benefits?
 Do the job listing’s claims live up to reality?
 Do employees recommend the company to other job seekers?
 If Glassdoor reviews are overwhelmingly negative, we’d likely choose not to share the job opening with you.

-- We might also check Google News for recent updates involving the company.
+- At times, we also check business news sites for updates about the company.
 Maybe the company recently raised wages or improved its benefits package.
 Or maybe it’s making headlines for less-than-stellar reasons, like unsavory hiring practices.
 Good or bad, we want to know what’s going on.

-Kaitlyn Blount is a staff writer at The Penny Hoarder.
+Kaitlyn Blount is a former staff writer at The Penny Hoarder.
 Senior Writer Robert Bruce updated this information for 2023.